 Depending on when you began your career as a parent, and how many children you have, the nest can empty sooner than you imagined.
 If you became a parent at 20 and only had one child, you could find yourself in this situation by the time you are 38 years old.

 In that case, your opportunities are almost endless.
 One thing’s for sure, the time goes by much faster than you think it will.
 There is a huge demographic of people whose children have already left home, or will be leaving soon.
-It’s important to acknowledge the fact that sooner or later you will see the other end of parenting.
+It’s important to acknowledge the fact that sooner or later you will see the other end of parenting and empty nest syndrome will set in.
 At that point your life will change.

 Plan for adventure!

-How you are affected by that change will depend on whether you have planned ahead, or kept yourself in a state of denial.
+How you are affected by that changes brought on by empty nest syndrome will depend on whether you have planned ahead, or kept yourself in a state of denial.
 If you miss your kids when they go, that means you have done a good job as a parent.
 You have succeeded and that’s an amazing accomplishment.

 What else would you like to succeed at?
 Life happens in phases.
 Each one is an opportunity for a new and exciting adventure.
 Look forward to the change.
 If you can raise kids in this crazy world – you can do anything!

-Are you an empty nester or about to become one?
+Are you experiencing empty nest syndrome or about to?

 The lines are open!